genexuslabs/sketchdesignops/README.md

 This is the recommended option to share design between GeneXus Developers and Designers.
 GeneXus Format can contain all the information needed to be used with the GeneXus Sketch Inspector in the GeneXus IDE.

-The GeneXus Format is just a zip format with the following structure:
+The GeneXus Format (.gxsketch) is just a zip format with the following structure:

 - gx
     - gx-preview  (When Send Preview Pages is enabled , Images for all pages are included here, to be used by the inspector to show preview to developers)